LIGO

 LIGO is the largest and most ambitious project ever funded by the NSF.
 In 2017, the Nobel Prize in Physics was awarded to Rainer Weiss, Kip Thorne and Barry Barish "for decisive contributions to the LIGO detector and the observation of gravitational waves".

 Observations are made in "runs".
-As of January 2022, LIGO has made three runs (with one of the runs divided into two "subruns"), and made 90 detections of gravitational waves.
+As of February 2026, LIGO has made four runs (with the third run divided into two "subruns" and the fourth divided into three subruns), and made 391 detections of gravitational waves.
 Maintenance and upgrades of the detectors are made between runs.
-The first run, O1, which ran from 12 September 2015 to 19 January 2016, made the first three detections, all black hole mergers.
-The second run, O2, which ran from 30 November 2016 to 25 August 2017, made eight detections: seven black hole mergers and the first neutron star merger.
-The third run, O3, began on 1 April 2019; it was divided into O3a, from 1 April to 30 September 2019, and O3b, from 1 November 2019 until it was suspended on 27 March 2020 due to COVID-19.
+The first run, O1, which ran from September 12, 2015, to January 19, 2016, made the first three detections, all black hole mergers.
+The second run, O2, which ran from November 30, 2016, to August 25, 2017, made eight detections: seven black hole mergers and the first neutron star merger.
+The third run, O3, began on April 1, 2019; it was divided into O3a, from April 1 to September 30, 2019, and O3b, from November 1, 2019 until it was suspended on March 27, 2020, due to COVID-19.
 The O3 run included the first detection of the merger of a neutron star with a black hole.
+The fourth run, O4, began on May 24, 2023, and ended on November 18, 2025.
+A total of 250 detection "candidates" were observed during O4, with 77 confirmed observations and the remaining 173 pending final analysis as of February 2026.

-Subsequent gravitational wave observatories Virgo in Italy, and KAGRA in Japan, which both use interferometer arms 3 km long, coordinated with LIGO to continue observations after the COVID-caused stop, and LIGO's O4 observing run started on 24 May 2023.
-LIGO projects a sensitivity goal of 160–190 Mpc for binary neutron star mergers (sensitivities: Virgo 80–115 Mpc, KAGRA greater than 1 Mpc).
+Subsequent gravitational wave observatories Virgo in Italy and KAGRA in Japan, which both use interferometer arms 3 km long, coordinated with LIGO to continue observations after the COVID-caused stop, with LIGO's O4 observing run operating from May 24, 2023 to November 18, 2025.
+During this time, LIGO had a sensitivity of 160–190 Mpc for binary neutron star mergers (sensitivities: Virgo 80–115 Mpc, KAGRA greater than 1 Mpc).